lagerratrobe/lagerratrobe.github.io/_posts/2022-05-16-Basic-API-Parsing.md

 format=json
 ```

-This is pretty self-explanatory, but it's probably worth the effort of reading the docs if you intend to use this api.
-Briefly though, in the way we're using it, we have split the street address from the City and State, replaced spaces with "+" symbols and, the anal-retentive will have noticed, we omitted the zipcode from the request.
+This is pretty self-explanatory, but briefly, in the way we're using it (aka, "the structure of our request"), we have split our original full address into, Street address, City and State fields and replaced spaces with "+" symbols.
+Also, as the anal-retentive will have noticed, we have omitted the ZipCode in the original Full Address from the request.
 Omitting the zip is possible because the docs state,

 > "_Not all parts need to be specified_".

+This is one main uses of a geocoding API, by the way, to flesh out the parts of an address that we don't know.
+Although we didn't supply the ZipCode as part of our request, the API still returned one as part of its response.

-The "benchmark" parameter is specifying what version of data we want queried, in this case 2020 Census data and the "format" parameter is saying that we want the results returned to us in JSON.
+The "benchmark" parameter is used to specify what version of underlying data we want the API to query.
+In this case, it's 2020 Census data.
+And the "format" parameter is saying that we want the results returned to us in JSON.

+(If we want to better understand how the API works, we can look at the [documentation](https://geocoding.geo.census.gov/geocoder/Geocoding_Services_API.html/).
+Doing so will tell what is expected in each parameter of the request, as well as other functional options for the API)

 ### R Code